-The Nominating & Corporate Governance Committee currently consists of Dr. Bahrami (chairwoman) and Mr. Olson, each of whom is "independent" within the meaning of the NYSE rules.
-The Nominating & Corporate Governance Committee held five meetings during fiscal 2014.
+The Nominating & Corporate Governance Committee currently consists of Dr. Bahrami (chairwoman) and Mr. Olson, each of whom is independent under the NYSE listing standards and the rules and regulations of the SEC.
+The Nominating & Corporate Governance Committee held four meetings during fiscal 2015.

-Among other responsibilities, the Nominating & Corporate Governance Committee (1) assists our Board of Directors in identifying prospective director nominees, (2) recommends candidates for election to our Board of

-Directors at each annual meeting of shareholders, (3) reviews and recommends updates to our corporate governance principles, as appropriate, (4) reviews and recommends directors to serve on each board committee, (5) oversees the annual evaluation of our Board of Directors and its committees, and (6) monitors and reviews matters related to succession planning for our executives officers.
-The Nominating and Corporate Governance Committee acts in accordance with a written charter adopted by our Board of Directors, which is available in the "Investors - Governance" section of our website at www.fabrinet.com.
+Among other responsibilities, the Nominating & Corporate Governance Committee (1) assists our Board of Directors in identifying prospective director nominees, (2) recommends candidates for election to our Board of Directors at each annual meeting of shareholders, (3) reviews and recommends updates to our corporate governance principles, as appropriate, (4) reviews and recommends directors to serve on each board committee, (5) oversees the annual evaluation of our Board of Directors and its committees, and (6) monitors and reviews matters related to succession planning for our executives officers.
+The Nominating & Corporate Governance Committee acts in accordance with a written charter adopted by our Board of Directors, which is available in the "Investors-Governance" section of our website at www.fabrinet.com.